PJWalker/daggerheart/content/Items/Potions/Vial of Oovedrip.md

 ---
-publish: "true"
+tags:
+  - consumable
+  - common
 ---

-See in total darkness until your next short rest
+ On use, see in total darkness until your next short rest